Sunday, September 22, 2024

 but all my memories

-are blurred by a big
+are blurred by the big

 sad stain of his death.